Professional Master of Landscape Architecture Admissions Requirements

 Letters of reference will be part of the official student academic record; they are confidential and applicants/students will not have access to them.
 For more information, please see FIPPA and its Application to the University of Toronto.

-All applicants are required to submit an online portfolio of creative work on the Online Admissions Application.
+All applicants are required to submit a digital portfolio of creative work on the Admissions Application.
 Carefully read through the Portfolio information and specifications before uploading your portfolio.
 Only digital submittals will be accepted.
 Hard copies will not be reviewed.

 4. Statement of Interest